trec-biogen/trec-biogen.github.io/content/docs/_index.md

 ## Datasets
-The latest PubMed baseline, questio-answer pairs (Task A), and topics (Task B) will be available from the [TREC Active Participants Site](https://trec.nist.gov/act_part/act_part.html).
-The particvipant can use [BioGen 2024 assessment](https://pages.nist.gov/trec-browser/trec33/biogen/data/) to develope their system.
+The latest PubMed baseline, question-answer pairs (Task A), and topics (Task B) will be available from the [TREC Active Participants Site](https://trec.nist.gov/act_part/act_part.html).
+The participant can use the [BioGen 2024 assessment](https://pages.nist.gov/trec-browser/trec33/biogen/data/) to develop their systems.

 ## Participation
 Please follow the TREC 2025 registration guidelines from their <a href="https://trec.nist.gov/cfp.html" target="_blank">Call for Participation</a>.

 ## Communication
-Once you complete the NIST registration process, you should receive an invitation to NIST’s workspace and be granted access to our slack channel: <a href="https://nistgov.slack.com/archives/C08BU4AF3HB" target="_blank">#trec-biogen-2025</a>.
+Once you complete the NIST registration process, you should receive an invitation to NIST’s workspace and be granted access to our Slack channel: <a href="https://nistgov.slack.com/archives/C08BU4AF3HB" target="_blank">#trec-biogen-2025</a>.
 You can also join our Google group [here](https://groups.google.com/g/trec-biogen).
-T

 ## Evaluation